 In recent years, the government has not been shy about its plans to hit energy efficiency targets; legislation aimed at helping them achieve this has touched nearly every aspect of society.
 In the private rental sector, landlords have already been pushed to improve energy efficiency.
 In 2020, the Minimum Energy Efficiency Standards (MEES) were introduced, which meant that rentals could only be let out if they had an EPC rating of E or higher.
 Landlords who struggle to meet this standard can only be exempt if they can prove that they have spent £3500 or more trying to achieve it.
 This has already increased spending for a lot of landlords with older properties.

 Licencing based on regional requirements

 Licensing rules in England are regional, so some areas may require you to be licensed.
 In some areas, licensing only applies to certain types of property, while in others no license is required at all.
 Even though many property investors and interest groups believe licensing schemes are the sole domain of HMO landlords, more and more licensing schemes that apply to residential landlords are making their way through the consultation process.
 Smart landlords will note, however, that England’s licencing rules are the exception rather than the rule at this point.

 Is “Build To Rent” the next big thing?

 Build to rent is a rapidly expanding property sector.
 Think again if you have been discounting build to rent as something that doesn’t apply to you.
 The popularity of build-to-rent has been driven largely by large corporations investing profits in purpose-built rental properties.
 Savills predicts that by 2031 there will be 1.7 million build-to-rent homes, up from 5% last year.

-Regardless of whether you are interested in build to rent or not, you should be aware of where build-to-rents are going up in your area because they will represent fierce competition in the private rental market.
+Whether you are interested in build-to-rent or not, you should be aware of where build-to-rents are going up in your area because they will represent fierce competition in the private rental market.